1. FC Lokomotive Leipzig: VfB Leipzig (1893–1946)

 VfB Leipzig played themselves into another final appearance in 1904, but the match was never contested.
-A protest by FV Karlsruhe over their disputed semi-final with Britannia Berlin was never resolved and the DFB called off the final only hours before its scheduled start.
+A protest by FV Karlsruhe over their disputed semi-final with Britannia Berlin was never resolved, and the DFB called off the final only hours before its scheduled start.
 There would be no champion that year.
 The following season, VfB Leipzig found themselves unable to cover the expense of travelling to participate in their scheduled first-round playoff match and so were eliminated from that year's competition.
 However, they did go on to raise the Viktoria again in 1906 and 1913 and also played in the 1911 and 1914 finals.

-In the period leading up to World War II, VfB Leipzig was unable to repeat their early success.
-Gyula Kertész coached the side from 1932-33.
+In the period leading up to World War II, VfB Leipzig was unable to repeat its early success.
+Gyula Kertész coached the side from 1932 to 1933.

-After the re-organization of German football leagues under the Third Reich in 1933, the club found itself in Gauliga Sachsen, 1 of 16 upper-tier divisions.
+After the reorganization of German football leagues under the Third Reich in 1933, the club found itself in Gauliga Sachsen, one of the 16 upper-tier divisions.
 While they earned strong results within their own division, they were unable to advance in the playoff rounds.
-In 1937, they captured the Tschammerpokal, known today as the DFB-Pokal, in a match against Schalke 04, the dominant side of the era.
+In 1937, they won the Tschammerpokal, known today as the DFB-Pokal, in a match against Schalke 04, the dominant side of the era.

 Post-war turmoil

 The club, like most other organizations in Germany, including sports and football clubs, was dissolved by the occupying Allied authorities in the aftermath of the war.
 Club members reconstituted the team in 1946 as SG Probstheida under the auspices of the occupying Soviets.
 After playing as BSG Erich Zeigner Probstheida and then BSG Einheit Ost, the club merged with sports club SC Rotation Leipzig in 1954 and played in the DDR-Oberliga, East Germany's top-flight league, but earned only mediocre results.
-In 1963, the city of Leipzig's two most important sports clubs – SC Rotation and SC Lokomotive Leipzig – were merged, resulting in two new sides being founded: SC Leipzig and BSG Chemie Leipzig.
+In 1963, the city of Leipzig's two most important sports clubs, SC Rotation and SC Lokomotive Leipzig, were merged, resulting in the founding of two new sides: SC Leipzig and BSG Chemie Leipzig.